Day's Journey

 For Your Day’s Journey

-Here are just a few resources, and I want to add that several corporations reached out asking that I share their link; I am not making any profit from this; I share because my life was changed.
-Mental Health is vital for our well-being and the wellness of our children and generations after us.
+Here are just a few resources.
+I would like to add that several corporations have reached out, asking me to share their links.
+I am not making any profit from this; I share because my life was changed.
+Mental Health is vital to our well-being and to the well-being of our children and future generations.
 As I continue on my healing journey, I will continue adding resources as I travel the road of recovery.

 RESOURCES